- First-time homebuyers make up roughly a quarter of homebuyers in the U.S.

-According to the National Association of REALTORS®, first-time homebuyers made up one-third of all homebuyers in the United States in both 2018 and 2019.
+According to the National Association of REALTORS®, first-time homebuyers made up 26% of all homebuyers in the United States in 2022.
 That means if you’re just diving into the market for the first time, you’re in good company!

-As a first-time homebuyer, it’s important to be both educated and curious — and to find a trusted, local market expert to represent you.
+As a first-time homebuyer, it’s important to be both educated and curious when preparing to buy — and to find a trusted, local market expert to represent you.
 Of course, there are also missteps you should watch out for.
 Here are five mistakes that first-time buyers commonly make, and how to avoid them.

 Mistake 1: Relying on online information only

 It’s easy to assume that the internet knows all, and we understand the appeal of doing your own research.
-But the reality is that buying a home is likely the biggest purchase you’ll ever make... and it’s also an extremely personal one.
+But the reality is that buying a home is likely the biggest purchase you’ll ever make... and it’s also an extremely personal and often complex one.

 Many first-time buyers start out by researching homes online.
 This is a great introduction to the home-buying process, but it’s also important to have local experts by your side.